Jacyndy/DS_FInal_Project_Loan_Prepayment_Prediction/README.md

 # DS_Final_Project_Loan_Prepayment_Prediction

 # Objectives
-Predicting the average number of days it will take to payObjective: Predict the age of loans to gain insights into early loan prepayment and customer behavior.
+Predict the age of loans to gain insights into early loan prepayment and customer behavior.

 # Why It Matters
 Helps lenders anticipate borrower behavior.